linux-china/wasmer-jvm-runtime-demo/README.md

 * Greet

 ### Settings on Mac
+If you get "java.lang.UnsatisfiedLinkError: no wasmer_jni in java.library.path" error,

-Please copy libwasmer_jni.dylib to  ~/Library/Java/Extensions/
+please copy libwasmer_jni.dylib to  ~/Library/Java/Extensions/

 # References